jquant/jai-sdk/docs/source/pipeline.rst

     resize_image_folder('your_local_image_folder_path')

 For fitting Image data, just define db_type='Image' when using 'j.fit'.
 JAI permits using some of Torchvision pre-trained models to fit your data.
-The default image model in JAI is "vgg16".
-To get the list of acceptable models, check "API reference".
+The default image model in JAI is :code:`'vgg16'`.
+To get the list of acceptable models, check :ref:`API reference <source/reference/jai>`.

 .. code-block:: python